 Bone Graft Harvest

 Bone graft harvesting is done to either increase the chance of a successful joint fusion (ex. ankle fusion, hindfoot fusion) or to help fill a void where bone is absent to due a non-union.
-A non-union is a situation where a fractured bone or previous fusion fails to heal normally.
-The soft (cancellous) bone is scooped out from one part of the body (Donor site) and packed into the area where bone healing is required.
+A non-union is a situation where a fractured bone or previous attempted joint fusion fails to heal normally.
+In a bone harvest the soft (cancellous) bone is scooped out from one part of the body (donor site) and packed into the area where bone healing is required.
 Bone that is taken from the patient’s own donor site and transferred to another site on their body is called an autograft.
 An autograft helps healing in three ways:

 - It provides a scaffold for new bone to form on;